Frantoi Aperti Umbria: the best towns to stay for an olive oil weekend

 Frantoi Aperti (literally “open olive mills”) is an annual autumn event in Umbria where local olive producers open their doors for tastings, tours, and seasonal food.
 It usually runs across several weekends from mid-October to mid-November, with events happening in towns like Trevi, Spello, and Giano dell’Umbria.
 It’s low-key, mostly local, and a great way to experience freshly pressed olive oil and see how it’s made.

-When is Frantoi Aperti 2025 happening?
+When is Frantoi Aperti usually happening?

 What kind of olive oil is made in Umbria?